fleetdm/fleet/handbook/engineering.md

 1. The frequently asked question (FAQ) documents in each section found in the `/docs` folder.
 These documents are the [Using Fleet FAQ](../docs/Using-Fleet/FAQ.md), [Deploying FAQ](../docs/Deploying/FAQ.md), and [Contributing FAQ](../docs/Contributing/FAQ.md).

 2. The [Internal FAQ](https://docs.google.com/document/d/1I6pJ3vz0EE-qE13VmpE2G3gd5zA1m3bb_u8Q2G3Gmp0/edit#heading=h.ltavvjy511qv) document.

+### Handoff

+Every week, the on-call engineer changes.
+Here are some tips for making this handoff go smoothly:

+1. The new on-call engineer should change the `@oncall` alias in Slack to point to them.
+In the search box, type "people" and select "People & user groups".
+Switch to the "User groups" tab.
+   Click `@oncall`.
+In the right sidebar, click "Edit Members".
+Remove the former on-call, and add yourself.

+2. Hand off newer conversations.
+For newer threads, the former on-call can unsubscribe from the thread, and the new on-call should subscribe.
+The former on-call should explicitly share each of these threads, and the new on-call can select "Get notified about new replies" in the "..." menu.
+   The former on-call can select "Turn off notifications for replies" in that same menu.
+It can be helpful for the former on-call to remain available for any conversations they were deeply involved in, so use your judgment on which threads to handoff.

 ## Slack channels